kiba/Writings/for_science/chp13_return.md

 **April 29th, 2015**

 "AIIIIIIIIIIIIEEEEE" Sasaki screamed as she held a death grip on the seat in James's car.
-The cars, while orderly and neat, were too close to Sasaki for comfort.
+The cars, while traveling orderly and neat, were too close and fast to Sasaki for comfort.

 "How the fuck you don't get killed???!!!"

 James laughed.
 "We don't.
 I believed it's in the top ten cause of death for my age group?"

 Sasaki closed her eyes tightly.
 "You...ancients...are crazy!"
+She knew that the ancients rode in cars, but she didn't realize how scary it would be in such a vehicle.

 Finally, James parked near a bookstore and a coffeeshop.
 "We're here."
 Sasaki sobbed a little in relief.